THE CLASS CONFERENCE 2019

 At The Class of 2020, we have been investigating the future of urban living, working and learning for a footloose generation of international talent.
 The recognition of the co-revolution being a natural progression for the student living sector inspires us to explore all the blends young people encounter in their living experience.
 While physical realities meet virtual spaces; the European market is witnessing both an institutionalization and a blurring of PBSA as asset class, embracing innovative lifestyle specific and hospitality-driven living products.
 The urban campus is the ultimate mash-up of higher education and novel ways of working and living together.
 Digitalization is disrupting our perception and experience of space, and creates learning ecosystems beyond proximity.

-We are looking forward to exploring these topics together with you and 800 other thought leaders inreal estate investment, development and operations, international higher education and city leadership.
+We enjoyed exploring these topics together with you and 800 other thought leaders in real estate investment, development and operations, international higher education and city leadership.

-At the upcoming European Class Conference, The Class of 2020 will explore various topics in relation to the theme, Blended Living, including:
+During the conference, The Class of 2020 will explore various topics in relation to the theme, Blended Living, including:

 - The Student housing markets and the future of PBSA (models) in Europe and beyond